majid-khorramgah/FER-Reliability-Benchmark/README.md

 ## Expression

-The benchmark contains **99 analyzed expression groups** in the current validated synthesis.
+The current validated synthesis contains **99 analyzed expression groups**.

 Expression-level analysis examines whether different expressions exhibit different sensitivity to viewpoint changes.

-The goal is not to assume that all expressions have the same reliability boundary.
+The analysis does not assume that all expressions have the same reliability boundary.

+Where eligibility criteria are applied, the primary generality claim is based on the predefined eligible expression groups rather than on small or incomplete groups.

 ---